File 327 · Open (patron unidentified)

 The patron's intent

 The purpose is read, not known.
-Claimed The guides can be interpreted as post-catastrophe advice or as ideology, but the patron's precise motive — absent a confirmed identity — remains a matter of inference [2].
+Claimed The guides can be interpreted as post-catastrophe advice, as eugenic ideology, or as vague utopian philosophy; absent a confirmed identity and a first-person statement, the patron's precise motive remains a matter of inference [2][4].

 Primary material.